metagriffin/secpass/README.rst

   2013/08/16: `Secure Passwords` (package ``secpass``) is currently under active development, i.e. it is not ready for use.
 Unless you like living on the edge, of course.
-So, until further notice, secpass is explicitly in "beta", functionally incomplete, and you should only use it if you make lots of backups and don't mind losing data.
+So, until further notice, SecPass is explicitly in "beta", functionally incomplete, and you should only use it if you make lots of backups and don't mind losing data.
 Cheers!